NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - Applications with steady state or predictable usage
 - Applications that require reserved capacity
-- Users can make up front payments to reduce their totoal computing costs even further
+- Users can make up front payments to reduce their total computing costs even further
   - Standard RIs (Up to 75% off on-demand)
   - Convertible RIs (Up to 54% off on-demand) feature the capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
 Ability to go from CPU intensive instance to Memory intensive.
   - Scheduled RIs are available to launch within the time window you reserve.
 This option allows you to match your capacity reservation to predictable recurring schedule that only requires a fraction of a day, a week, or a month.